 For even the most experienced writers, writing is not easy, and good writing is definitely not easy.
 There is still so much to write about out there, though.
 So, you don’t have to be good at writing every single topic or in every single format.
 You just need to write what you know best and write the best way that you know how.
 That isn’t always easy, but it does make writing easier.

 Writing Myth #2: You Need Writing Talent to Be a Good Writer

 Writing talent can certainly help separate the great writers from the good writers.
 But, talent alone is not enough to make a great writer, or even a good writer!
 It is not necessary to have writing talent to be a good writer.
 Just like with any skill, writing can be learned, developed, and fine-tuned over time.

 Just as with any other field that “requires” talent, writing is a product of practice and hard work.
 You can learn more about the writing craft by reading everything you can.
 Then, reach out for guidance and suggestions about improving your writing.
 These are great ways to improve and grow as a writer.

 But, the number one thing you need to become a good writer is nothing more than dedication.
 Through dedication, you can discover your own unique writing talent.
 Dedication to improving your writing skill may not make you a New York Times bestselling author.
-It may not make you an article writer with a six-figure income.
+It may not make you an article writer for hire with a six-figure income.
 But if you’re dedicated enough, you can definitely write well enough to make a decent living.
 No traditional “talent” is needed to be a professional writer.